Sommaire

 - memory and mood disorders (which can sometimes lead to depression).

-In cases of hyperthyroidism, we tend to observe:
+In cases of hyperthyroidism, one typically observes:

 - palpitations;

-- heavy sweating;
+- excessive sweating;

 - insomnia;